ulfa03/Mobile-Chili-Leaf-Classification/README.md

 # 🌶️ Mobile Chili Leaf Classification 🍃📱

-**MMobile Chili Leaf Classification is a mobile-based application that is able to automatically classify types of diseases in chili leaves using the Convolutional Neural Network (CNN) model that has been built.
+**Mobile Chili Leaf Classification is a mobile-based application that is able to automatically classify types of diseases in chili leaves using the Convolutional Neural Network (CNN) model that has been built.
 This application can recognize the condition of chili leaves in 5 types of diseases based on images uploaded by users..**

 ---